AntL4b/anthill-framework/README.md

 }
 ```

 Here is an example of how 3 layers of configuration can work.

-Note that middleware inheritance is cumulative so the 3 layers of middleware will be applied successively.
+> :info: Note that middleware inheritance is cumulative so the 3 layers of middleware will be applied successively.

 ## Basic REST todo example